dknight/whoopee/2022-06-01 info-warn-error.md

 ### Catch errors with _protected call_

-In Lua you can use [pcall()](https://www.lua.org/manual/5.4/manual.html#pdf-pcall) function to catch errors.
-This is called a _protected call_. `pcall()` returns two
-values: the first is a boolean status which determines whether the call was successful or not, and the second value is a return string of an error message.
+In Lua language, you can use [pcall()](https://www.lua.org/manual/5.4/manual.html#pdf-pcall) function to catch errors.
+This is called a _protected call_. `pcall()` returns two values: the first is a boolean status which determines whether the call was successful or not, and the second value is a return string of an error message.
 When using _protected call_ the program catches the error and continues to execute.